hanzoai/ROCm/docs/preview/benchmark-docker/inference-vllm-llama-3.3-70b-fp8.rst

 This section provides instructions to test the inference performance of Llama 3.3 70B on the vLLM inference engine.
-The accompanying Docker image integrates the ROCm 7.0 preview with vLLM, and is tailored for AMD Instinct MI355X, MI350X, and MI300X series accelerators.
+The accompanying Docker image integrates `ROCm 7.0 <https://rocm.docs.amd.com/en/latest/>`__ with vLLM, and is tailored for AMD Instinct MI355X, MI350X, and MI300X series accelerators.
 This benchmark does not support other GPUs.

 Follow these steps to pull the required image, spin up the container with the appropriate options, download the model, and run the throughput test.